 We all love shiny things.
 With how fervently I’m about to rave about color-changing nail polish, I won’t want to neglect to say that traditional glitter is awesome.
 Glitter reflects light, kind of like a mirror.
 Some glitter is holographic, duochrome, or iridescent, but not all glitter is any of those things.
-Check out my guide to the best glitter nail polish shades of 2017 for examples and more information.
+Check out my guide to the Best Glitter Nail Polish Shades of 2018 for examples and more information.

 Mood nail polish.

 This is nail polish that changes color depending on the temperature of your fingers.
 It’s generally a gradient that shifts from one shade to another shade as temperatures rise and fall.